RAIRLab/vsp/index.md

 Mina Young Pedersen (*University of Bergen*)

 <div style="text-align: justify">
 This talk concerns a work-in-progress project on adding nominals and the operator @<sub>i</sub> from hybrid logic to the language of relevant logic.
 Hybrid logic is a modal logic that includes special propositional atoms, called nominals, where each nominal is true at only one state in the model.
-In effect, nominals let us name individual states and refer to them by formulas on the form @<sub>i</sub>  which we read as ``Φ holds in the state called *i*''.
+In effect, nominals let us name individual states and refer to them by formulas on the form @<sub>i</sub> Φ which we read as "Φ holds in the state called *i*".
 The project is motivated both by exploring modal logics in a relevant setting and by investigating the interesting mathematical structures that arise.
 The addition of nominals to relevant logic is not straightforward as a direct transfer of the valuation function from hybrid logic conflicts with the Heredity Lemma.
 We therefore propose that nominals name hereditarily closed sets instead of states in the model.
 In the talk, I show that the hybrid semantics of @<sub>i</sub> further conflicts with relevant motivations and discuss some non-standard alternatives.
 </div>